spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 queries!

 I'll create that folder structure now, note the `-p` flag will create parent folders as well.
+So this command creates the `lib`, `graphql` and `_kitql` folders.

 ```bash
 mkdir src/lib/graphql/_kitql -p
 ```

-In the `src/lib/graphql` folder I'll create a `all-posts.gql` file:
+In the `src/lib/graphql` folder I'll create an `all-posts.gql` file, this is to list all the posts in the blog on the index page:

 ```gql
 query AllPosts {